 *4: This is a procedure for making sparkling wines thanks to the use of large pressurized autoclaves;

-How is Lambrusco produced?
+How is Lambrusco made?

 Lambrusco wine on the market is produced using mainly the following methods:

-‘Martinotti’ (or ‘Charmat’) method: used to produce both sparkling Lambrusco and Lambrusco ‘spumante’ (*1).
+Method used to produce both sparkling Lambrusco and Lambrusco ‘spumante’ (*1).
 This method involves decanting the wine into large pressurized autoclaves where, after the addition of selected yeasts and sugar, a second fermentation begins.
 This causes the formation of carbon dioxide (*3), which is ‘trapped’ in the wine thanks to the pressure generated in the autoclaves.
+Later on, the wine is bottled, its effervescence is preserved by a special cork.

-‘Classic’ method (or ‘Champanoise’): used to produce only Lambrusco ‘spumante’.
+Metodo used to produce only Lambrusco ‘spumante’.
 This method requires the second fermentation to be started directly in the bottle, thanks to the addition of selected yeasts and sugars.
-The new fermentation causes the formation of carbon dioxide: the gas, trapped, leads to a pressure increase.

 A third method, used to produce ‘artificial’ sparkling wine, consists of blowing carbon dioxide into pressurized autoclaves full of wine so that the latter incorporates it.
-Although this method is faster, it’s not ideal to achieve optimal results, giving life to a type of Lambrusco quite unrefined;
+Although this method is faster, it’s not ideal to achieve optimal results, giving life to a type of Lambrusco quite unrefined.

 Notes: